 State-of-the-art linear accelerator revolutionizes cancer treatment in Magdeburg!

-A significant progress in the treatment of cancer was celebrated on October 6, 2025 in Magdeburg.
-At the University Medical Center Magdeburg, a state -of -the -art linear accelerator was put into operation, which not only enables patients more precisely more precise therapies, but also significantly increases the quality of life.
-The state of Saxony-Anhalt has provided around 5.3 million euros for this future-oriented project, of which 2 million euros flow into the purchase of the device and 3.3 million euros to the necessary structural adjustments.
+A significant advance in the treatment of cancer was celebrated on October 6, 2025 in Magdeburg.
+A state-of-the-art linear accelerator was put into operation at the Magdeburg University Medical Center, which not only enables patients to receive more precise therapies, but also significantly improves their quality of life.
+The federal state of Saxony-Anhalt has provided around 5.3 million euros for this pioneering project, of which 2 million euros will go towards purchasing the device and 3.3 million euros into the necessary structural adjustments.

 The Medical Director, Prof. Dr. med.
 During the inauguration ceremony, Hans-Jochen Heinze emphasized the great importance of the new device for medical care in the region.
 In addition to the high-precision treatment of tumors, the strengthening of the research landscape in Saxony-Anhalt will also be supported so that the university clinic can become one of the leading radiotherapy centers in Germany.
 Special recognition is given to the country's innovative strength, demonstrated by this investment, and it represents cutting-edge medicine and scientific excellence in oncology.
 Numerous dignitaries were present, including PD Dr. Daniel Medenwald and Prof. Daniela Dieterich.